daor95/book-exercise-docs/labmodule05/README-GDA.md

 Finally, placeholder methods such as `handleUpstreamTransmission()` and `handleIncomingDataAnalysis()` were added to support future enhancements.
 Integration test **DeviceDataManagerNoCommsTest** was successfully conducted.

+- PIOT-GDA-05-005: The **DeviceDataManager** has been integrated into the **GatewayDeviceApp**, ensuring it serves as the central processing unit of the GDA.
+This allows for initialization, management, and termination of system components.
+**DeviceDataManager** has been instantiated as a class-scoped variable within **GatewayDeviceApp** and updated the `startApp()` and `stopApp()` methods to invoke the respective `startManager()` and `stopManager()` methods of **DeviceDataManager**.
+As part of this integration, all references to **SystemPerformanceManager** within **GatewayDeviceApp** were removed, consolidating its management within **DeviceDataManager**.
+Additionally, I ensured that **SystemPerformanceManager** was properly instantiated within **DeviceDataManager** (according to PIOT-GDA-05-004), and its start/stop lifecycle methods were invoked accordingly.
+This guarantees that system performance data is continuously collected and processed.
+**GatewayDeviceAppTest** integration test was executed, confirming that the **GDA** initializes and shuts down correctly, logging relevant system performance data.

 ### Code Repository and Branch